-The FCC ID and IC Certification number label is affixed to the wireless-WAN module 1 (available on some models) installed in the computer.
-To view the FCC ID and IC certification number, you must remove the computer base cover assembly.
-For instructions, see "Replacing the wireless-WAN card" on page 93.
+The FCC ID and IC Certification number label is affixed to the wireless-WAN module [1] (available on some models) installed in the computer.

-Note: For the user-installable wireless module, ensure that you use only a Lenovo-authorized wireless module specifically tested for the computer model.
+Note: For the user-installable wireless module, ensure that you use only Lenovo-authorized wireless modules for the computer.
 Otherwise, an error message will be displayed and the computer will beep when you turn on the computer.